greiginsydney/captureKNX/docs/step3-setup-the-Pi.md

 24. Enter the password and press Return.
 25. It's STRONGLY recommended that you change the password.
 Run `passwd` and follow your nose.

-## Here's where all the software modules are installed.
-This might take a while:
+## Here's where all the software modules are installed

 26. First let's make sure the Pi is all up-to-date:
 ```txt